Richard5P/Dummy-LatAm-Lingo/documentation/01-strategy-plane.md

 .

-## Future features to include:

-- Streamline the process for choosing and enrolling in one or more classes.
-- Choice of website language.
-- Online classes.
-- Student blog.

-## Scope limitations in this release:

-- The number of classes offered.
-- Static nature of product offering.
-- English-only website.
-- Website developer skills.

 ## Elevator Pitch:

 LatAm Lingo will help you to speak like a native and build the cultural awareness essential to effective communication.

-Author: Richard Deutsch